-Despite the cost-effectiveness and multiple energy, health, and safety benefits that building energy codes, throughout most of the U.S., efforts to improve energy-code compliance—including training, outreach, implementation support, and enforcement--have long been severely underfunded.
-Statewide reports indicate a significant and widespread lack of compliance: IMT estimates that in many places, it is as low as 50 percent.
-The result is that many new and renovated buildings consume far more energy than they should—representing billions of dollars in missed energy savings, as well as a missed opportunity for better quality and more resilient buildings.
+Despite the cost-effectiveness and multiple energy, health, and safety benefits that building energy codes deliver, efforts to improve energy code compliance—including training, outreach, implementation support, and enforcement—significantly lack the funds and resources that are needed.
+Statewide reports indicate a widespread lack of compliance: IMT estimates that in many places, compliance is only 50 percent, and even lower in others.
+The result?
+Buildings waste far more energy and resources than they should—representing billions of dollars in missed energy savings, as well as a missed opportunity for better quality and more resilient buildings.

 A task force led by IMT estimated that on average each dollar spent on code compliance and enforcement efforts returns $6 in energy savings, an impressive 600 percent return on investment.